bergie/bergie.github.com/_posts/2025-08-09-rigging-suspended-wind-generator.md

 Sitting in the windy anchorage at Spanish Water this idea started sounding more and more interesting.
 After some paper brainstorming, I grabbed [FreeCAD](https://www.freecad.org) and made an initial design.

 The design parameters were:
-* Can be build somewhat cheaply by a local metal fabricator
+* Can be built somewhat cheaply by a local metal fabricator
 * Can facilitate the most common fixed-mount wind generators
-* Poles keep the rigging lines clear of the propellers
+* Poles to keep the rigging lines clear of the propellers
+* Wind generator is held in place and the whole assembly turns into the wind

 My original idea was a neat stainless ring around the wind generator body.
 However, different wind generators are of different height, and so in interests of both manufacturing cost and adaptability, I went with two brackets connected by threaded rod.